+Code 5

-Code 5 Health and Safety
+Pitney Bowes Supplier Code of Conduct Health and Safety

 Suppliers will provide their employees with a safe and healthy workplace in compliance with all applicable laws, regulations and sound industry practice.
 Consistent with these obligations, Pitney Bowes Suppliers must have and implement effective programs that encompass life safety, incident investigation, chemical safety, ergonomics, and other relevant protective elements.